muratk3n/thirdwave/en/tweets/2020/week22d.md

 If you think u can parachute on the Dem nomination, u are even dumber than your father Fredo...
 And lemme tell you that guy was dumb..
-He was known for his "oratory skills", mostly.
-He gave an ok speech for 92 Dem convention, so he prob contributed the election of Bill F-ing Clinton, with his "oratory".
+He was mostly known for his "oratory skills".
+He gave an ok speech at the 92 Dem convention, so he might have contributed to the election of Bill F-ing Clinton with his "oratory".

 *2020-05-29 14:01:16*